 We believe health and fitness is like the three legs of a tripod: exercise, rest and nutrition.
 When programming exercise for a client, we believe it's important to consider these three factors.
 It doesn't matter how much exercise we intend to do, or in which stage of training the client is in; if they're exhausted or malnourished, performance and even health, will suffer.
 Therefore, the type of exercise, the amount of exercise and the acute variables of sets, reps, weights and rest periods are all dynamic, depending on each individual client.

 The NCCPT teaches programming specifics, not specific programming.
 It's based on scientific concepts not exact science.

-Our programming is based on two main concepts: the concept of Periodization from Tudor Bompa and the concept of Specificity or the S.A.I.D principle (Specific Adaptation to Imposed Demands).
-Both of these concepts are well-established in the industry and every major sport and every rehabilitation program is based on these two main concepts.
+Our programming is based on two main concepts: the concept of Periodization from Tudor Bompa and the concept of Specificity or the S.A.I.D. principle (Specific Adaptation to Imposed Demands).
+Both of these concepts are well-established in the industry and every major sport and rehabilitation program is based on these two main concepts.